- Police Bail

 Calculating the credit period

-The court, which first imposes the electronically monitored curfew, will commence a paper record which documents the conditions imposed and the date on which they are imposed.
-The document will also carry information about breach of bail and information to do with the dis-application provisions.
-This form will travel with the defendant's court file so that it is made available to the sentencing court.
+The court, which first imposes the electronically monitored curfew, will commence a record which documents the conditions imposed and the date on which they are imposed.
+The record will also carry information about breach of bail.
+This record will be made available to the sentencing court.

 The court may impose conditions that appear to be necessary for the same reasons as adults save that the court may also impose a condition "for his own welfare or in his own interests" (s.
 3(6)(ca) Bail Act 1976).